Clinical neuropsychology: Assessment

 Assessments are used in clinical neuropsychology to find brain psychopathologies of the cognitive, behavioral, and emotional variety.
-Physical evidence is not always readily visible so clinical neuropsychologists must rely on assessments to tell them the extent of the damage.
+Physical evidence is not always readily visible, so clinical neuropsychologists must rely on assessments to tell them the extent of the damage.
 The cognitive strengths and weaknesses of the patient are assessed to help narrow down the possible causes of the brain pathology.
 A clinical neuropsychologist is expected to help educate the patient on what is happening to them so that the patient can understand how to work with their own cognitive deficits and strengths.
-An assessment should accomplish many goals such as; gauge consequences of impairments to quality of life, compile symptoms and the change in symptoms over time, and assess cognitive strengths and weaknesses.
+An assessment should accomplish many goals, such as gauging consequences of impairments to quality of life, compiling symptoms and the change in symptoms over time, and assessing cognitive strengths and weaknesses.
 Accumulation of the knowledge earned from the assessment is then dedicated to developing a treatment plan based on the patient's individual needs.
-An assessment can also help the clinical neuropsychologist gage the impact of medications and neurosurgery on a patient.
+An assessment can also help the clinical neuropsychologist gauge the impact of medications and neurosurgery on a patient.
 Behavioral neurology and neuropsychology tools can be standardized or psychometric tests and observational data collected on the patient to help build an understanding of the patient and what is happening with them.
-There are essential prerequisites which must be present in a patient in order for the assessment to be effective; concentration, comprehension, and motivation and effort.
+There are essential prerequisites that must be present in a patient in order for the assessment to be effective: concentration, comprehension, motivation, and effort.

+Although assessments have been done manually by neuropsychologists, advances have been made where AI is now being used to help make assessments easier to understand.
+In the 2010s, machine learning had already made progress, but it was only towards the 2020s that full access to AI led to massive improvements in performance as an assessment tool.
+Machine learning originally had its first fast advances in 2017, which are reviewed in an academic journal by Frontiers in Aging Neuroscience.
+They discovered that machine learning was an aid in neuropsychological tests to find out if someone has Alzheimer's, in comparison to whether they find a different cognitive dysfunction within the patient.
+It is recorded that machine learning has high accuracy in its assessment of individuals who may have cognitive impairment.